felipearosr/RAG-LlamaIndex/README.md

 - [ ] Trying out GPT as a reranker and comparing it with others
 - [ ] Adding Mistral and Llama examples
 - [ ] Adding jupyter files to each subproject.
+- [ ] Intent Detection, using 3.5T for some easy tasks.